zuazo/postfixadmin-cookbook/README.md

 PostgreSQL Support
 ==================

-PostgreSQL support should be considered **experimental** at the moment.
-Use at your own risk.
+PostfixAdmin with PostgreSQL may not work properly on some platforms: See for example [`postgresql` cookbook issue #249](https://github.com/hw-cookbooks/postgresql/issues/249).
 [Any feedback you can provide regarding the PostgreSQL support](https://github.com/onddo/postfixadmin-cookbook/issues/new?title=PostgreSQL%20Support) will be greatly appreciated.

 ## PostgreSQL Support on Debian and Ubuntu